 The Center for Businesses in Transition will host a monthly workshop series that covers topics relevant for transitioning businesses.

-The morning workshops, scheduled for the first or second Wednesday of each month from April through August, will be hosted by partner organizations throughout the region.
+The free morning workshops, scheduled for Wednesdays from 8:00 am-10:30 am from April through August, will be hosted by partner organizations throughout the region.
 For those who are unable to attend workshops in person, community liaisons will offer online viewing opportunities at other locations around the North Country.
 Workshops will also be recorded so that interested business owners will be able to view them at their convenience and as needed in the future.

 The Center for Businesses in Transition will benefit greatly from bipartisan legislation recently announced by Senator Kirsten Gillibrand (D- NY) at ANCA’s Saranac Lake office.
 The Main Street Employee Ownership Act will improve access to capital and supply technical assistance to businesses seeking this type of transition.
 Focus on employee ownership is growing nationally, as data shows these types of businesses pay their employees more, are more productive and supply greater stability.